nasirnjs/LinuxOpsHub/springboot-service.md

 WantedBy=multi-user.target
 ```
 ---
-#python service for GOU with
+#python service for GPU with

 ```bash
 [Unit]